IntersectMBO/governance-actions/mainnet/2026-06-17-twbudget/hardware-wallet-maintenance-2026.md

 ## Motivation

-*Why now: Cardano protocol evolution, vendor firmware and app release cycles, and growing wallet and dApp integration demand continue to create compatibility risk on this security-critical access layer.
-Funding continuity in 2026 is less costly and less disruptive than waiting for breakage to accumulate and reacting only after users or integrators lose access.*
+Why now: Cardano protocol evolution, vendor firmware and app release cycles, and growing wallet and dApp integration demand continue to create compatibility risk on this security-critical access layer.
+Funding continuity in 2026 is less costly and less disruptive than waiting for breakage to accumulate and reacting only after users or integrators lose access.
-*Cardano’s hardware-wallet stack must be maintained continuously or users and integrators lose secure access when Cardano, Ledger, or Trezor introduce breaking changes.
-This proposal requests 12 months of funding for production maintenance of Cardano hardware-wallet support: Ledger and Trezor compatibility updates, maintenance of supporting interoperability libraries and cardano-hw-cli, developer support for ecosystem integrators, support for integration paths involving externally maintained components where shared hardware-wallet flows intersect, and vendor-required product or security audits where firmware or app changes trigger them.*
+Cardano’s hardware-wallet stack must be maintained continuously or users and integrators lose secure access when Cardano, Ledger, or Trezor introduce breaking changes.
+This proposal requests 12 months of funding for production maintenance of Cardano hardware-wallet support: Ledger and Trezor compatibility updates, maintenance of supporting interoperability libraries and cardano-hw-cli, developer support for ecosystem integrators, support for integration paths involving externally maintained components where shared hardware-wallet flows intersect, and vendor-required product or security audits where firmware or app changes trigger them.
-*This is a continuity proposal for an already-proven Cardano access layer, not a request to build a new wallet product; scope is limited to compatibility, security, supporting libraries/tooling, release support, and vendor-required audit work needed to keep supported hardware-wallet flows operational.
-This proposal is limited to hardware-wallet compatibility, tooling, and vendor-required assurance, and does not duplicate broader core-node, ledger, or general infrastructure maintenance budgets.*
+This is a continuity proposal for an already-proven Cardano access layer, not a request to build a new wallet product; scope is limited to compatibility, security, supporting libraries/tooling, release support, and vendor-required audit work needed to keep supported hardware-wallet flows operational.
+This proposal is limited to hardware-wallet compatibility, tooling, and vendor-required assurance, and does not duplicate broader core-node, ledger, or general infrastructure maintenance budgets.
-*The value to Cardano is continuity: users retain secure signing,builders avoid broken integrations, protocol and vendor changes do not strand hardware-wallet users, and newer utility layers can rely on a maintained hardware-wallet path.
-The proposal aligns with Cardano’s strategy around security, interoperability, developer experience, and adoption,and it will be delivered with clear milestones,evidence,and transparent capped T&M reporting so DReps can verify value as it is produced.*
+The value to Cardano is continuity: users retain secure signing,builders avoid broken integrations, protocol and vendor changes do not strand hardware-wallet users, and newer utility layers can rely on a maintained hardware-wallet path.
+The proposal aligns with Cardano’s strategy around security, interoperability, developer experience, and adoption,and it will be delivered with clear milestones,evidence,and transparent capped T&M reporting so DReps can verify value as it is produced.

 ## Rationale

 ### Strategic Pillar Alignment

-*Primary alignment is with&#32;**Pillar 1**&#32;because hardware-wallet maintenance preserves a secure, reliable, and interoperable signing layer as Cardano, Ledger, and Trezor evolve.
+Primary alignment is with **Pillar 1** because hardware-wallet maintenance preserves a secure, reliable, and interoperable signing layer as Cardano, Ledger, and Trezor evolve.
 Cardano’s strategy describes Pillar 1 as keeping Cardano “secure, fast, and interoperable,” and its security/resilience focus includes reliability, interoperability, and protection against operational breakage.
 This proposal directly supports that by preventing protocol and vendor changes from breaking real user access.
-Secondary alignment is with&#32;**Pillar 2**&#32;because adoption depends on secure UX and compatibility: users cannot benefit from DeFi, payments, stablecoins, or other utility when hardware-wallet flows break, and developers cannot integrate confidently when supporting libraries and tools fall behind.
+Secondary alignment is with **Pillar 2** because adoption depends on secure UX and compatibility: users cannot benefit from DeFi, payments, stablecoins, or other utility when hardware-wallet flows break, and developers cannot integrate confidently when supporting libraries and tools fall behind.
 Pillar 2 explicitly emphasizes superior UX, enterprise-grade security, developer experience, and compatibility with common tooling.*

 ### Intersect Budget Process